 Bouznika Beach (The Best for Swimming):

 If you have a full day and want high-quality sand with calmer water, this is one of the best choices.
-Located about 40 to 50 minutes by taxi or train, it takes more effort to reach.
-However, it is widely considered one of the most beautiful beaches in the region, so many visitors feel it’s worth the trip.
+Located about 40 to 50 minutes away by taxi or train, it takes a little more effort to reach, although many visitors consider it one of the most beautiful beaches in the region.

 Dar Bouazza (The Surfer’s Choice):